EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 Inflammatory signaling plays a central role in sleep regulation.

-Patients may not be aware of these disruptions but still wake feeling mentally foggy and physically depleted.
+Patients may not recall these disruptions, yet they wake mentally foggy and physically depleted.

-This pattern has been described in inflammatory and post-infectious conditions.
+This pattern has also been described in inflammatory and post-infectious conditions.

 The Brain Does Not Fully Disengage During Sleep

-Another contributor is the brain’s inability to fully power down overnight.
+Another contributor to feeling exhausted despite sleeping is the brain’s inability to fully power down overnight.

-When immune or neurologic stress persists, nighttime brain activity remains higher than expected.
+When immune or nervous system stress persists, nighttime brain activity may remain higher than expected.

 This can result in: